Wednesday, July 24, 2024

 Switching on the TV–fifty‑eight channels of phosphorescent wasteland, flipping past an old John Wayne movie, the all-night news, a TV evangelist panning for money, still another talk show, a heavy metal music video, and on and on, like nameless cities whipping by on the interstate–he found The Hound of the Baskervilles just starting on HBO and stopped there, fighting the heaviness of his eyes.
 Three more hours and the sun would be up, and he would be free for another day.
 The TV droned on, lulling him back to sleep, and beyond it the dream beckoned again like an insatiable lover.

-A Legacy in Blood is available on Amazon for Kindle and paperback.
+A Legacy in Blood is available on Amazon for kindle and paperback.
+A special hardcover edition with a different cover and gothic artwork throughout is also available.
 Read for free on Kindle Unlimited.

 Wednesday, September 27, 2023